-On some days, you might walk in the door and think “A professional organizer lives here?
+On some days, you might walk in the door and think “Someone that writes about how to get organized lives here?
 Really?”

-But the thing is that underneath the hubbub there is a certain order.
+But the thing is – underneath the hubbub there is a certain order.

 Important things have their place, so I can find them when I need them.

-And at the end of the day – we can clear the mess quickly and efficiently because everything does have a place.
+And at the end of the day – I can clear the mess quickly and efficiently because everything does have a place.

 Organization and Habits are Closely Related